iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 Even though the node IP addresses are private, external clients can reach Services in your cluster.
 For example, you can create a Service of type LoadBalancer, and external clients can call the IP address of the load balancer.
 Or you can create a Service of type NodePort and then create an Ingress.
 GKE uses information in the Service and the Ingress to configure an HTTP(S) load balancer.
 External clients can then call the external IP address of the HTTP(S) load balancer.

+VPC-native traffic routing is required for private network.

+Access to master is disabled by default.
+There is a external IP address assigned to master node, however its only for googles internal use for cluster management.

+Master IP range is required to configure the IP range.
+Make sure this **IP falls under RFC 1918** and **do NOT overlap with any subnet IP ranges** as this will VPC peering.
+Only CIDR /28 range is allowed. *class-c(172.16.0.0) range is suggested by google*

 **Private google cloud** is enabled by default.
 Hence private nodes and workload have limited access to internet.
-It can access goolge APIs and other services over Googles private network.
+It can access google APIs and other services over Googles private network.

 ### Public Cluster